-Appalachian Ohio, Athens GA, Atlanta, Baltimore, Chicago, Cleveland, Columbia MO, Columbus, Denver, Des Moines, Durham & Chapel Hill, East Lansing, Fredericksburgh VA, Houston, Las Vegas, Los Angeles, Lubbock TX, Manhattan KS, Muncie IN, New Orleans, New York City, NYU, Pittsburgh, Plattsburgh, Richmond VA, San Fernando Valley, San Francisco, SUNY Oneonta, Tucson, Twin Cities
+Athens GA, Atlanta, Baltimore, Chicago, Cleveland, Columbia MO, Columbus, Denver, Des Moines, Duke University, NC, Durham & Chapel Hill, East Lansing, Flagstaff, AZ, Houston, Iowa City, Las Vegas, Los Angeles, Lubbock TX, Manhattan KS, Muncie IN, New Orleans, New York City, Oneonta, Pittsburgh, Plattsburgh, Providence, Richmond VA, San Fernando Valley, San Francisco, Twin Cities, West Georgia (University)

 Want to bring Hollaback home?
 That’s great news!

 Movements require a lot of voices moving in the same direction, but oftentimes not saying the same thing.
 We believe there is value in these divergent perspectives.

-If this sounds like fun and you share our values, join us by filling out this form with some information about yourself, your interest in Hollaback, where you want to run a Hollaback, and why you think your area needs a Hollaback.
+If this sounds like fun and you share our values, join us by filling out this form with some information about yourself, your interest in Hollaback!, where you want to run a Hollaback!, and why you think your area needs a Hollaback!.
 From there, we’ll be in touch with next steps.
 Thanks for your interest and we look forward to hearing from you soon!
 The revolution has been waiting for you.

 Hollaback! isn’t just a blog, it’s a movement!

-When we started Hollaback! in New York City in 2005, people just like you want to bring Hollaback! to their communities.
+When we started Hollaback! in New York City in 2005, people just like you wanted to bring Hollaback! to their communities.
 We thought that was awesome because although the internet is a great place to organize, change happens on the ground with real people rooted in real communities.
 We developed a start up packet with everything we knew about running a site in it, and sent it anyone interested.
 Between 2005-2009, 20 sites launched but only three were successful.

 The problem was there was no connection between the site leaders.
 No community.
 No sharing ideas.
 No training.
 Nothing.
 The work was lonely, and many people gave up despite their best intentions.

-When Hollaback! got it’s first executive director in 2010, the team took a long hard look at the process.
+When Hollaback! got its first executive director in 2010, the team took a long hard look at the process.
 They came to the conclusion that Hollaback! is a hyper-local, hyper-personal response to a global issue.
-Our Hollaback site leaders don’t just run blogs, they led the movement to end street harassment in their communities.
+Our Hollaback! site leaders don’t just run blogs, they led the movement to end street harassment in their communities.
 And to do that – they need training and community.

 Is it free to launch a site?

-It costs us about $2,500 with each site we launch.
+Why so much?
+Our team has to customize your site, our graphic designer has to make your local logos, our media expert has to train you, and our team has to coordinate the whole operation, and provide hands-on support to you.
+It’s a big operation, and it could easily cost a lot more money.
+By streamlining the operation through webinars, classes, and deadlines, we save money on the process so we can launch more sites in the long-run.
 To keep it free for individual activists, we rely on the support of individuals and foundations, who make tax-deductible donations to us.
 Over 85% of our donors donate $10 or less, so this truly is a grassroots led and supported movement.
 Be a part of the movement by donating now.

 Once we launch, how much autonomy do I have?
 Do I have to get approval for stuff?